wsbctechnicalblog/wsbctechnicalblog.github.io/content/github-copilot-for-business-faq.md

 # Frequently asked questions (FAQ)

+Checkout part 1 - [Also checkout our [GitHub Copilot for Business Setup](/github-copilot-for-business-setup.html) blog post😊 if you have setup questions.

 ---

 #### 1. Can I be logged onto GitHub with my ``corporate`` and ``personal`` GitHub account at the same time?